 A digital certificate is required for the encryption of the HTTP connection.
-The device lets you generate this certificate yourself or to load an existing certificate onto the device.
+The device lets you generate this digital certificate yourself or to transfer an existing digital certificate onto the device.

 The device supports up to 10 simultaneous connections using HTTP or HTTPS.